iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.48.7/report.md

 <img src="4_star_reviews_wordcloud.png" alt="com.nhs.online.nhsonline 4 reviews"/>
 </p>

+> Easy to use.<br> :date: __2021-05-01 17:35:02__

+> Was able to sign up easily as already using patient access app so pre cleared on certain information made sign up easy.......
+Was working now not linking to GP it says manually entered info goes round in circle<br> :date: __2021-04-30 14:05:57__

+> Very clear and easy to use once the ID process has been completed.<br> :date: __2021-04-30 10:22:24__

+> .
+Good<br> :date: __2021-04-29 21:19:15__

+> Got as far as getting 4 digit code could not open video<br> :date: __2021-04-29 14:46:28__

+> Have had this app for a while and I like it.
+Having said that, I have only used it to order repeat prescriptions.
+Haven't needed to use any of the other features yet.<br> :date: __2021-04-29 14:31:48__

 > Good app, but I am unable to see my coronavirus vaccine record, is this the correct app to view this?<br> :date: __2021-04-29 11:44:48__

 > Installed easily ( Huwawei Android 9).
 Very convenient for repeat prescriptions Can't find vaccination records.<br> :date: __2021-04-29 09:12:15__